-To minimize the number of required perimeter supports, space them evenly between point load supports as shown in Figure 11 and Figure 12 (but not required under spans reference note 3 on page 16).
+To minimize the number of required perimeter supports, space them evenly between point load supports as shown in Figure 11 and Figure 12 (but not under spans).
 These figures identify typical support locations for homes requiring perimeter supports.

 CALCULATE LOADS